 The water requirements of a hotel can, at times, be at odds with the availability of freshwater in arid regions of the country.
 Rather than be a burden on the national water supply in such regions, we operate our own reverse osmosis plants, desalinating saline or ground water to provide for hotel operations.
-Where rain is abundant, it is also harvested for use in our gardens.
+Where rain is abundant, it is also harvested for hotel use.